ibpsa/project1-boptest/docs/DesReqGui/source/core_kpi.rst

 Total operational cost in a given period of time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+   This KPI is the measure of the total operational cost in :math:`\$` when
+   accounting for the sum of all energy vectors in the test case building,
-   The price profile of each energy vector is fixed for each emulator
+   each using a price profile based on the source of energy and given tariff
-   and three specific archetypes of tariffs are defined.
-These are:
+   archetype.
+Three tariff archetypes are defined:
-   constant, moderately dynamic with a day and night tariffs, and highly
+   constant, moderately dynamic (e.g. day/peak and night/off-peak pricing),
-   dynamic.
+   and highly dynamic (e.g. real-time pricing).

    .. math:: C^\tau(t_0, t_f) = \sum_{i\in \xi}\int_{t=t_0}^{t=t_f}p_i^\tau(t) P_i(t) dt